david-vanderson/dvui/README.md

 Each widget has the following options that can be changed through the Options struct when creating the widget:
 - margin (space outside border)
 - border (on each side)
+- padding (space inside border)
+- min_size_content (margin/border/padding added to get min size)
 - background (fills space inside border with background color)
-- padding (space inside border)
 - corner_radius (for each corner)
 - color_style (use theme's colors)
   - or directly set colors: